Palla06/Palla06.github.io/README.md

 This is my first site/url

-Im very proud of myself thta i managed to do this
+I'm very proud of myself that i managed to do this

 # palla06.github.io